 As mentioned earlier, the requirements of getting electrician licensure differ from state to state.
 For instance, to earn electrician licensing in California, you must register yourself online, complete 760 classroom instruction hours, and 8000 hours of job experience before passing the state exam.

 In contrast, in New Jersey, you only need to get licensed if you want to become an independent contractor.
 You do not need a license to become a journeyperson.

 Texas is an excellent example of how high the standards can be for becoming a journeyman.
 In the state, anybody who does electrical work must have a license.
 Apprentices must be registered before they can begin working at any job site.

-The state also has classroom instruction and job experience requirements for those looking to become a journeyman electrician.
+The state also has classroom instruction and job experience requirements for those looking to become journeyman electricians.

 Conclusion: Should You Become An Electrician?

 Beginning a career in the electrical trade can seem challenging.
 You have a lot to learn — from using electrical equipment to fixing electrical wiring in various complex systems.
 You will also need to get the right amount of job training and gain enough job experience to be eligible for a license.

 However, if you’re looking for a career that will always engage you, becoming a journeyman electrician may be the right goal to set.
 This is because you use both your mind and your hands to complete tasks and learn something new every day, regardless of your experience level.